 What is the procedure like?

 The Pulsed Dye Laser treatment is done in the office and you can drive yourself to and from the appointment.
 There is no need for sedation or medications for discomfort.
 Topical numbing cream can’t be used prior to a Pulsed Dye Laser treatment because it causes contraction of the blood vessels, resulting in less of a target to absorb the light energy.
-The Pulsed Dye Laser treatment takes about 10 to 30 minutes depending on how large of an area that needs to addressed.
+The Pulsed Dye Laser treatment takes about 10 to 30 minutes depending on how large of an area needs to be addressed.

 During the laser treatment, you wear metal eye shields (like the ones you would see in a tanning booth) over your eyes.
 You will first feel a burst of cold air.
 This cold air chills the skin prior to the light pulse, and makes the laser much more comfortable.
 Even with your eyes closed under the metal eye shields, you will see a bright flash of light.
 The pulse of light will feel like a hot rubber band snapping you for a second.
 After the procedure, there is no discomfort.
 Children also tolerate this procedure well, without any sedation or anesthesia.